Nepal in August

 Nar Phu Valley Trek: A amazing journey to the wild and undiscovered region located north of Annapurna, this rugged and remote trek takes us to the exotic and adventurous valley of Nar Phu.

-Trekking in August is a fun-filled trip but challenging and exciting at the same time.
+Traveling in Nepal in August is a fun-filled trip, but challenging and exciting at the same time.
 The rainfall is generally short-duration and so should not bother you a lot.